How and when to use et al.

 “Et al.” is short for the Latin term “et alia,” meaning “and others.”
 It is used in academic citations when referring to a source with multiple authors:

-Different citation styles have different rules for when to use “et al.” We explain the rules for APA, MLA, and Chicago.
+Different citation styles have different rules for when to use “et al.” Below, we explain the rules for APA, MLA, and Chicago.

-There are several common mistakes to watch out for when using “et al.”
+There are a couple of common mistakes to watch out for when using “et al.”

 - et al

 - et. al

 “Et al.” may be directly followed by other punctuation where necessary, but the period always comes first:

 When “et al.” comes right at the end of a sentence, only one period is used: